Combinator expressions¤

 max: 5

-: Parse optional pattern¤
+Parse optional pattern.

 Type: Combinator

-expression tries to parse the input string using the specified parser.
+!PARSE.OPTIONAL expression tries to parse the input string using the specified parser.

 If the parser fails, starting position rolls back to the initial one.